 What a great visit to Fredericksburg

 Wineries

-The city of Fredericksburg and the large area surrounding it is well-known for their spectacular and many wineries.
+The city of Fredericksburg and the large area surrounding it is well-known for its spectacular and many wineries.
 The number of wineries in Gillespie County alone totals at least 50.
 You can build an entire trip around visiting these wineries.

+What a great visit to Fredericksburg